Kiko fizzles out north of Hawaiian Islands as threats of large waves, rip currents dwindle

 This video shows waves crashing onshore at Hawaiian Paradise Park as Hurricane Kiko spins hundreds of miles away from the Hawaiian Islands on Sept.
 7, 2025.

-While landfall was not expected in Hawaii, that didn’t stop local officials and residents from preparing for potential impacts in case of any unexpected changes to the forecast track.
+While then-Hurricane Kiko wasn’t forecast to make landfall in Hawaii, that didn’t stop local officials and residents from preparing for potential impacts.

 DOWNLOAD THE FREE FOX WEATHER APP